 Notable companies to mention are NEI Investments, who advise responsible investors and engage companies they invest in to encourage adoption of more sustainable behaviour.
 There is also the Ready Commitment Program launched by TD Bank, which gives low carbon investment initiatives access to $100 billion over the next 10 years.
 The Canadian financial sector is a dominant and influential part of our economy and so we should feel optimistic in seeing it implement this kind of CSR leadership.

 Which of our industries have opportunities they could pivot into to develop into CSR leaders for Canada and internationally?

-“If we can master the art of capturing and transforming GHGs to create new value-added products and materials, we would take the world stage.”
+“If we could master the art of capturing and transforming GHGs to create new value-added products and materials, we would take the world stage.”

 It would be game-changing for Canada to lead this emerging global carbon industry.
 Our agriculture sector is already experimenting with the practice of recycling carbon to rejuvenate soils, which is fascinating.
 If we zero in on this emerging opportunity we could master the removal of carbon from the atmosphere and turn it into lightweight steel, cement or concrete, make these new products last longer than the traditional alternatives, and integrate them with our government procurement processes to build the infrastructure we need to power our cities.